The Art Lovers Guide To Bermuda

 The Hamilton Princess & Beach Club boasts a top-notch art collection throughout its lobby and public spaces.
 You'll find works by big-name artists like Andy Warhol, Damien Hirst, Nelson Mandela, Bansky and Philippe Decrauzat.
 Guided walking tours are offered every Saturday at 10 am and by special appointment.

-The former home of the British Royal Navy was once known for ships and military might, but now the Royal Naval Dockyard is known for its art.
-The bustling complex holds shops and restaurants as well as galleries and museums.
-Here are the highlights:
+The former home of the British Royal Navy was once known for ships and military might, but now the Royal Naval Dockyard has a buzzing art scene.
+You will find shops and restaurants as well as galleries and museums.
+Don’t miss these art-lovers highlights:

 Revolving exhibits at Bermuda Arts Centre showcase some of the island's best talent.